Safe Learning for Contact-Rich Robot Tasks: A Survey from Classical Learning-Based Methods to Safe Foundation Models: Categorization of Methods from Different Perspectives

 Reachability filters policy actions via offline reachable sets for real-time, hard-safety execution; MPC/CBF enforces safety online via predictive checks and constraints with interpretable but optimization-heavy control; safety-set constructs invariant or permissible safe regions model-free or GP-based for certified operation; and safe exploration guarantees no violations during learning via interventions or abstract safety models, trading flexibility and sample efficiency against model/backup policy assumptions.

 Here we group learning-based methods by what they learn and how they ensure safety.
-Lyapunov actor–critic \cite{16} learns policy weights under an explicit Lyapunov constraint, and executes through an adaptive impedance layer for compliant, stability-guaranteed motion.
-Safety-Aware Unsupervised Skill Discovery \cite{22} learns a skill policy and a safety-critic that estimates failure probability, yielding intrinsically safe skills for downstream tasks.
-Variable-Impedance Skill Learning \cite{23} learns a latent skill prior/decoder, a latent policy, and impedance as part of the action, achieving safety via compliant interaction and bounded contact forces.
-Impedance-learning adaptive control for HRI \cite{9531394} learns impedance gains, feedforward interaction force, dynamics parameters, and robust Sliding Mode Control (SMC) gain, with Lyapunov proofs of bounded tracking.
-Impedance iterative-learning SMC \cite{5} updates impedance and SMC gains across trials, combining compliance and robustness guarantees for non-repetitive tasks.
+Lyapunov actor–critic~\cite{16} learns policy weights under an explicit Lyapunov constraint, and executes through an adaptive impedance layer for compliant, stability-guaranteed motion.
+Safety-Aware Unsupervised Skill Discovery~\cite{22} learns a skill policy and a safety-critic that estimates failure probability, yielding intrinsically safe skills for downstream tasks.
+Variable-Impedance Skill Learning~\cite{23} learns a latent skill prior/decoder, a latent policy, and impedance as part of the action, achieving safety via compliant interaction and bounded contact forces.
+Impedance-learning adaptive control for HRI~\cite{9531394} learns impedance gains, feedforward interaction force, dynamics parameters, and robust Sliding Mode Control (SMC) gain, with Lyapunov proofs of bounded tracking.
+Impedance iterative-learning SMC~\cite{5} updates impedance and SMC gains across trials, combining compliance and robustness guarantees for non-repetitive tasks.
+Model-accelerated maximum-entropy RL for high-precision assembly~\cite{98} learns a stochastic policy executed through an impedance controller and leverages a GP dynamics model for sample-efficient training, achieving practical safety via compliant interaction.

 Learning-based approaches directly optimize policies, skills and impedance from data, offering greater adaptability to unmodeled dynamics and complex contact phenomena with less hand-crafted modeling, most advantageous when rich demonstrations or interactive rollouts are available and the task/environment is hard to model yet demands fast, compliant behavior under distribution shift.